adobe/aem-core-wcm-components/README.md

 * **Contributions** are welcome, read our [contributing guide](CONTRIBUTING.md) for more information.
 * **Ideas and questions** are discussed on our [public mailing list](https://groups.google.com/forum/#!forum/aem-core-components-dev); you can also [subscribe via email](mailto:aem-core-components-dev+subscribe@googlegroups.com).

-### Usability Study 2020

-We're conducting a usability study by using the [System Usability Scale](https://measuringu.com/sus/), a reliable tool to measure the perceived usability.
-Please help us making the Core Components better by responding to our **[short usability questionnaire](https://s2.userzoom.com/m/MSBDNTc1MlMxMDk1)**.
-Thank you!

 ## Documentation

 * **[Component Library](https://www.adobe.com/go/aem_cmp_library):** A collection of examples to view the components in their various configurations.